Inositol for Mood, Sleep, and PCOS (Polycystic Ovary Syndrome)

 reverse insulin resistance

-Insulin resistance is the condition of having chronically elevated levels of insulin.
-It’s also called hyperinsulinemia, metabolic syndrome, or pre-diabetes and is a major player in many women’s health conditions including PCOS, acne, fibroids, perimenopause, and heavy periods.
+Insulin resistance is a hormonal condition associated with chronically high insulin.
+It’s also called hyperinsulinemia, metabolic syndrome, or pre-diabetes and is a major player in many women’s health conditions, including PCOS, acne, fibroids, perimenopause, and heavy periods.

 Insulin resistance also causes abdominal weight gain and is a risk factor for diabetes, cancer, osteoporosis, dementia, and heart disease.